 - Support for strategic planning.
-We offer a variety of services to help foundation leaders and staff explore and develop new program areas, strategies, and grant initiatives.
-To ensure that planning processes benefit from the best and most current thought leadership, we identify, recruit, and convene technical expert or advisory panels; we also conduct environmental scans, including expert interviews and literature reviews and syntheses.
+We offer services to help foundation leaders and staff explore and develop new program areas, strategies, and grant initiatives.
+To ensure that planning processes benefit from current thought leadership, we identify, recruit, and convene technical expert or advisory panels; we also conduct environmental scans, including expert interviews and literature reviews and syntheses.

 - Project example: To support strategic planning by the David and Lucile Packard Foundation in its efforts to study how young children’s health affects their readiness for and success in school, we conducted an environmental scan of the evidence base and the relevant interventions.

 - Providing technical assistance.
-Foundations can help grantees access information, acquire knowledge, and develop skills to achieve outcomes and goals.
-Mathematica provides technical assistance with this in several formats—we facilitate learning collaboratives; offer one-to-one consultation; deliver trainings; support help-desk operations and online workspaces; and design toolkits, how-to guides, and handbooks.
+Foundations help grantees access information, acquire knowledge, and develop skills to achieve outcomes and goals.
+Mathematica provides technical assistance with this by facilitating learning collaboratives, offering one-to-one consultation, supporting help-desk operations and online workspaces, and more.

-- Project example: The Bill & Melinda Gates Foundation selected Mathematica and the Community College Research Center to provide technical assistance on evaluation and measurement to more than 30 grantees in the Trade Adjustment Assistance Community College and Career Training program.
+- Project example: Read more about work for the Bill & Melinda Gates Foundation and the Trade Adjustment Assistance Community College and Career Training program.

 - Establishing grant programs.
 Foundations look to Mathematica as an operational partner.
 We leverage our subject matter and methods expertise, our diverse professional networks, and our organizational and project management skills to help foundations develop and implement grant programs and initiatives.